iservicesinc/php-boiler/README.md

 ## Description

 A very simple PHP/Webpack boilerplate to create web applications with routing and a Sass compiler.
 Default node packages include `sass`, `uikit`, and `webpack`.
-Easily add aditional modules, or extend your application with `composer`. `Docker` development environment included for previewing/testing purposes.
+Easily add additional modules, or extend your application with `composer`. `Docker` development environment included for previewing/testing purposes.

 ## Requirements